BDI-pathogens/OpenABM-Covid19/README.md

 SWIG3=$(HOME)/swig-3.0.12/bin/swig make Rswig
 ```

-If this is succesful, the following files will be generated (ignored by git):
+If this is successful, the following files will be generated (ignored by git):

 - R/OpenABMCovid19.R
 - src/covid19_wrap_R.c